 When comparing your loan options, consider these important factors carefully:

 Interest rate.
-The interest rate you’re offered will depend on a few different factors including your credit score, the amount of money you wish to borrow and your ability to make your repayments.
+The interest rate you’re offered will depend on a few different factors, including your credit score, the amount of money you wish to borrow and your ability to make your repayments.
 The lender you choose also makes a difference, so make sure you compare different lenders to find a competitive rate.

 Loan amount and term.
 Only borrow the amount you actually need since you’ll be paying interest on the amount you borrow.
 Some lenders may set minimum and maximum borrow limits, so make sure the lender you choose lets you borrow the amount you need.
 Loan terms will also vary between lenders.
 While a shorter loan term results in higher repayments each month, it can lead to big savings since you’ll pay less interest.

 Turnaround time.
 If you need money in a hurry, limit your search to lenders who provide quick turnaround times.
-While some lenders can give you access to your funds on the day you apply, others can several business days.
+While some lenders can give you access to your funds on the day you apply, others can take several business days.

 Purpose of loan.
 Some lenders place restrictions on how you use your loan funds, only allowing the funds to be used for emergencies, diagnostics, surgical procedures and care of chronic pet diseases and conditions.
 Other lenders will allow you to use your loan for any legitimate purpose.